South of the M4 Strategic Development Location (SDL)

 - Cutbush Lane – this site is located to the northeast of Shinfield Village, just off Cutbush Lane.
 It consists of 126 houses and associated landscaping and sustainable drainage systems (SUDS).
 Pre-construction work began in January 2016.
 Construction started in spring 2016.
 The show home is expected to be open spring 2017

 - Langley Mead SANG (known as the Loddon SANG) – this site is located south of Shinfield Village, just off Hyde End Road.
 It consists of open recreational natural space with footpaths along the river, benches, common grazing land, and a car park.
 The Langley Mead SANG opened in May 2015.
 Visit the Langley Mead website for more details.

 - Thames Valley Science and Innovation Park website - this site is located northeast of Shinfield Village.
 The site is designated in the Borough’s development plan for employment space.
 Outline permission for phase 1 (18,850 sqm of floorspace) was granted in May 2010.
 Detailed permission for phase 1A was granted in August 2015.
 Construction began in July 2016.
 A reserved matters application for Phase 1B for a new cancer treatment centre and carpark was approved in December 2016.
 An outline application is now under consideration for Phase 2 for 57,110 square metres of research and development floorspace.

 - The new bridge over the M4, part of the new Eastern Relief Road, is now open.
-The whole of the Eastern Relief Road is expected to be finished in late 2016 - early 2017.
+Completion of the Eastern Relief Road has been delayed and is expected to be finished in 2017.

 For Spencers Wood, there are currently 6 development sites: